Looking to raise money and struggling to figure out your startup valuation?

 In the adopted model, each node is represented with a red square or green square.
 The red square stands for a decision in the entrepreneur’s hands whereas the green identifies an event affected by probabilities and conditional probabilities.

-The calculations under the green nodes 3a / 3b are made up involving the different probabilities that affects the different branches that start from such node; the value is then discounted at the risk-free rate.
+The calculations under the green nodes (3a and 3b) are made up through involving the different probabilities that affect the different branches that start from such node; the value is then discounted at the risk-free rate.

-The option values in these nodes has been calculated in the following way:
+The option values in these nodes have been calculated in the following way:

-Where 𝑝1 represents the probability to build a “Extremely Successful” Business; 𝑝2 stands for the probability that includes all the risks affecting the founders that are in the process to build a “Successful” Business.
-1 − 𝑝1−𝑝2 is the probability of failure.
+Where 𝑝1 represents the probability to build an “Extremely Successful” Business; 𝑝2 stands for the probability that includes all the risks affecting the founders that are in the process to build a “Successful” Business.
+1 − 𝑝1 − 𝑝2 is the probability of failure.

-The first branch, however, considers an event with two possible outcomes: successful or unsuccessful funding round.
-In this case the formula applied is the following:
+The first branch, however, considers an event with two possible outcomes: a successful or unsuccessful funding round.
+In this case, the formula applied is the following: